 If coyotes have been fed by a human and associate them with feeding, they may get somewhat demandingly aggressive and end up nipping and biting at the human in question.
 It is generally advised to simply not feed any coyotes in order to avoid any potentially dangerous situations.

 The coyote mating season is considered to be dangerous for small dogs and other smaller pets.
 During mating season, male coyotes become more aggressive and have been known to attack pets that have been left outside, even for a few minutes.
 There have even been reports of coyotes jumping over fences to attack pets on the other side.

-Coyotes are intelligent and will pick up on routines and patterns in behaviour.
+Coyotes are intelligent and will pick up on routines and patterns in behavior.
 If they set their sites on something for an attack, they will observe and wait for the right time to pounce.
-Always walk your dog with a leash and don’t let any cats outside to wander during coyote mating seasons.
+Always walk your dog with a leash and don’t let any cats outside wander during coyote mating seasons.